Aggre7/Sparrow-x/README.md

 - 🔹 Using Jaeger for Distributed Tracing top of OpenTelemetry Collector.
 - 🔹 Using Prometheus and Grafana for monitoring top of OpenTelemetry Collector.
 - 🔹 Using Keycloak for authentication and authorization based on OpenID-Connect and OAuth2.
-- 🔹 Using Spring Cloud Gateway as a microservices' gateway.
+- 🔹 Using Spring Cloud Gateway MVC as a Microservices' gateway.